saipulrx/dbt-snowflake/README.md

 ```

 ### Setup dbt with snowflake as data platform
-- Go to snowflake query editor and run all query bellow in worksheet or you can copy paste ...
+- Go to snowflake query editor and run all query bellow in worksheet or you can copy paste setup_snowflake_dbt.sql
 ```
 -------------------------------------------
 -- dbt credentials